Saturday, January 4, 2025

 Samh 10.29.1342 18:00

-Geodor and Diatter walked slowly in the direction chosen by the latter.
+Geodor, in his De Montfort disguise, and Diatter slowly walked in the direction chosen by the latter.

-"Our acquaintance has been so brief that I feel much hesitation in asking something of your history,” Geodor finally said.
-“If I do not offend you, pray tell me why you were so reluctant to leave an employment which is evidently injuring you?”
+“Our acquaintance has been so brief that I hesitate to ask you about your history,” Geodor finally said.
+“If it doesn’t offend you, please tell me why you were so reluctant to leave an employment that is evidently injuring you?”

-“Oh, that is a very simple matter,” replied Diatter, endeavoring to be calm.
+“Oh, that’s a very simple matter,” replied Diatter, endeavoring to be calm.
 “I have a mother and only sister depending upon my salary—which is only seventy thousand-notes—but we manage it with great economy.
-Some months ago, I felt my health breaking down from such intense application to my work, and I requested permission to resign, trusting to Providence for another situation once I had recovered.”
+Some months ago, I felt my health breaking down from such intense application to my work, and I requested permission to resign, trusting I could find another situation once I had recovered.”

 “And was it granted?”

-“Oh no!
-On the contrary, I was told that it was impossible for me to leave until another was secured in my place.
-No one has applied until you came to day."
+“Oh, no!
+On the contrary, the lieutenant said that it was impossible for me to leave until another took my place.
+No one applied until you came today.”

-“But when I applied today, you seemed to hope that I was refused—I saw it in your countenance.
-This is what I wished to understand."
+“But when I applied, you seemed to hope that the lieutenant would refuse to hire me—I saw it in your countenance.
+This behavior seems paradoxical.”

-“This is my home, sir,” he wheezed.
-“If you have more to say to me, will you come in?
-I am much too fatigued to walk farther."
+“This is my home,” he wheezed.
+“If you have more to say, will you come in?
+I’m much too fatigued to walk farther to continue talking.”

 Geodor readily accepted the invitation.
 The pneumo-lifts were out of order, so they ascended the two flights of stairs during which Diatter often had to pause.
-Halfway down the hallway, they entered a low small room and were received by a matron of about fifty years and a little girl of twelve, the mother and sister of Diatter.
+Halfway down the hallway, they entered a low-ceilinged, small room.
+A matron of about fifty years and a little girl of twelve, the mother and sister of Diatter, received them.

-Geodor expressed great sympathy for his new friend and assured him that he would do everything in his power to assist him and his family.
-He invited them to make his cottage their future residence, where he would send a physician to attend upon Herolam Diatter until he recovered.
-This offer was gratefully accepted.
+Geodor expressed great sympathy for his new friend and assured him that he would do everything to assist him and his family.
+He invited them to make his cottage their future residence, where he would send a physician to attend Herolam Diatter until he recovered.
+The Diatters gratefully accepted his offer.

-Mrs. Diatter profusely thanked Geodor for his kindness, both to herself and her son and daughter.
-After which, he excused himself to prepare for his new occupation, walking with a spring in his step from being able to help those dear souls.
+Mrs. Diatter profusely thanked Geodor for his kindness, to herself and to her children.
+After which, he excused himself to prepare for his new occupation, walking with a spring in his step because he could help those dear souls.

 No comments: